FairRootGroup/FairMQ/examples/MQ/3-dds/README.md

 Example 3: DDS
 ===============

 This example demonstrates usage of the Dynamic Deployment System ([DDS](http://dds.gsi.de/)) to dynamically deploy and configure a topology of devices.
-The topology is similar to those of Example 2, but now it can be easily distributed on different computing nodes without the need for manual reconfiguration of the devices.
+The topology is similar to those of Example 2, but now it can be easily distributed on different computing nodes without the need for manual socket reconfiguration of the devices.

 This example is compiled only if the DDS is found by CMake.
 Custom DDS installation location can be given to CMake like this: